rougin/dexterity/README.md

 **`set[METHOD]Data`**

-This is the main trait method that requires to write its logic based on `[METHOD]`:
+This is the primary trait method where the specific logic for `[METHOD]` is implemented:

 ``` php
 namespace Acme\Routes;